War in Afghanistan (2001–2021): 2018–2019: Peace overtures

-American officials had secretly met members of the Taliban's political commission in Qatar in July 2018.
+American officials secretly met members of the Taliban's political commission in Qatar in July 2018.
 In September 2018, Trump appointed Zalmay Khalilzad as special adviser on Afghanistan in the US State Department, with the stated goal of facilitating an intra-Afghan political peace process.
 Khalilzad led further talks between the US and the Taliban in Qatar in October.
 Russia hosted a separate peace talk in November between the Taliban and officials from Afghanistan's High Peace Council.
 The talks in Qatar resumed in December, though the Taliban refused to allow the Afghan government to be invited, considering them a puppet government of the US.
-The Taliban spoke with Afghans including former President Karzai at a hotel in Moscow in February 2019, but again these talks did not include the Afghan government.
+The Taliban spoke with Afghans, including Karzai, in Moscow in February 2019, but again these talks did not include the Afghan government.

-In July 2018 the Taliban carried out the Darzab offensive and captured Darzab District following the surrender of ISIL-K to the Afghan Government.
-In August the Taliban launched a series of offensives, the largest being the Ghazni offensive.
-During the Ghazni offensive, the Taliban seized Ghazni, Afghanistan's sixth-largest city for several days but eventually retreated.
+In July 2018, the Taliban carried out the Darzab offensive and captured Darzab District, following the surrender of ISIS-K to the Afghan government.
+In August, the Taliban launched a series of offensives.
+The largest was the Ghazni offensive, in which the Taliban assaulted the major city of Ghazni for several days, but eventually retreated.

 On 25 January 2019, Ghani said that more than 45,000 members of the Afghan security forces had been killed since he became president in 2014.
 He also said that there had been fewer than 72 international casualties during the same period.
-A January 2019 report by the US government estimated that 53.8% of Afghanistan's districts were controlled or influenced by the government, with 33.9% contested and 12.3% under insurgent control or influence.
+A January 2019 report by the US estimated that 53.8% of Afghan districts were government control or influence, with 33.9% contested, and 12.3% under insurgent control or influence.

-On 30 April 2019, Afghan government forces undertook clearing operations directed against both ISIS-K and the Taliban in eastern Nangarhar Province, after the two groups fought for over a week over a group of villages in an area of illegal talc mining.
+On 30 April 2019, Afghan government forces undertook clearing operations directed against both ISIS-K and the Taliban in eastern Nangarhar Province, after the two groups fought for more than a week over multiple villages in an area of illegal talc mining.
 The National Directorate of Security claimed 22 ISIS-K fighters were killed and two weapons caches destroyed, while the Taliban claimed Afghan forces killed seven civilians.
 On 28 July, Ghani's running mate Amrullah Saleh's office was attacked by a suicide bomber and a few militants.
-At least 20 people were killed, and 50 injured; Saleh was among those injured.
+At least 20 people were killed; Saleh and 49 others were injured.

 By August, the Taliban controlled more territory than at any point since 2001.
-Attempted peace negotiations between the US and the Taliban failed in September.
+Peace negotiations between the US and the Taliban failed in September.

-On 25 February 2019, peace talks began between the Taliban and the United States in Qatar, with the Taliban co-founder Abdul Ghani Baradar notably present.
-Peace negotiations had resumed in December.
+On 25 February 2019, peace talks began between the Taliban and the US in Qatar, with Abdul Ghani Baradar notably present.
+After a pause in September, peace negotiations had resumed in December.
 This round of talks resulted in a seven-day partial ceasefire which began on 22 February 2020.